ku-nlp/FVG/README.md

-# FVG
+# SMD4FVG
-Flexible Visual Grounding.
-The social media dataset will be made available at this page.
+The social media dataset for flexible visual grounding will be made available at this page.